postmannen/steward/README.md

 If new values are provided via flags they will take precedence over the ones currently in the config file, and they will also replace the current value in the config file, making it the default for the next restart.

-The only exception from the above are the `startSubscriberX` flags which got one extra value that can be used which is the value `RST` for Reset.
+The only exception from the above are the `startSubX` flags which got one extra value that can be used which is the value `RST` for Reset.
 This will disable the specified subscriber, and also null out the array for which Nodes the subscriber will allow traffic from.

 The config file can also be edited directly, making the use of flags not needed.